NathanSkene/NathanSkene.github.io/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Molecular Biology institution = "Wellcome Trust Sanger Institute, University of Cambridge" year = 2014
+  course = "PhD in Molecular Biology" institution = "Wellcome Trust Sanger Institute, University of Cambridge" year = 2014